Arthur-272/FrontEnd/README.md

 5) Make sure you have node installed.
 6) Run command npm install
 7) Run command npm start
-8) Header and footer to be used on every page is presenet in src/app/components
+8) Header and footer to be used on every page is present in src/app/components